Review of the current status of drought management in the Danube region countries

 Photo: Strategy will help to improve response before and during drought, support quicker recovery and increase preparedness for the next drought event.

 A clear understanding of the present national and international legislative and institutional setting connected to drought risk management and water management in each participating country is a starting point for the Strategy preparation.
-Therefore, the partners began with the review of the current status of drought management summarized in the Common report on existing drought management status in the Danube region (Note: the review is not final yet, inputs from the Czech Republic to be added).
+Therefore, the partners began with the review of the current status of drought management summarized in the Common report on existing drought management status in the Danube region.
 The aim of the review was to “scan the ground” to see where we currently stand: what approaches the countries are using to monitor drought, which national legislation (if any) is addressing drought, which national institutions are involved in drought management, what are the procedures before/during/after drought events, what kind of educational or research programmes with focus on drought exist in the countries.
 Such a review is therefore key for the development of the Strategy through which we can better identify existing good practices as well as fields of improvements.

 The review is based on the separate country reports, prepared by the project partners in their respective countries.
 Inputs were obtained through an online survey which was shared among all DriDanube partners.
 They filled out the survey in cooperation with the national authorities and other institutions involved in national drought monitoring and/or management.
 Additional source of information for the review came out of the discussions with the stakeholders during the National Briefing Seminars.